snowplow-archive/snowplow.github.com/_posts/2015-06-02-schema-guru-0.1.0-released-for-deriving-json-schemas-from-jsons.md

 <h2><a name="principles">3.
 Principles of work</a></h2>
 </div>

-Our deriving of JSON Schemas is possible due to the observation that a JSON Schema is a [semigroup] [semigroup] with associative binary merge operation.
+Our deriving of JSON Schemas from multiple instances is possible due to the observation that a JSON Schema is a [semigroup] [semigroup] with an associative binary merge operation.
 For example, the merger of these two valid schemas:

 {% highlight json %}
 {"key": {"type": "integer"}} merge {"key": {"type": "string"}}